6 Major types of Alopecia with Causes Treatments and Prevention

 Rephair is one of the finest hair transplant clinics operating in Istanbul, Tukey.
 We have a bunch of skillful doctors who are very much capable to carry hair transplants using advance machines.
 We use revolutionary hair transplant methods of FUE and DHI hair transplant.

 So, it doesn’t matter if you have less hair on the head, mustache or beard?
 Or you are male or female?
-We have got you covered.
+We are here for you.
 Our doctors have more than 12 years of experience dealing with every issue that you might be facing including alopecia.
 Apart, from hair transplant, we also offer services of hair treatment at a very minimal cost.

 We are globally recognized as we have worked in different countries like France, Italy, Germany, Greece, Russia and many more.
 Our primary mission is to provide the best hair transplant at a very affordable price so that everyone can avail the golden opportunity of hair transplant.